 When we say, “deliver the right product or service to the right person at the right time,” we’re really talking about personalization in action.
-Personalization has really taken off as a trend in the banking industry, amongst others, because it has the power to make customers feel seen, heard, and understood — all of which contribute to a better overall customer experience.
+Personalization has really taken off as a trend in the banking industry, 72% of customers rate personalization as “highly important” in today’s financial landscape because it has the power to make customers feel seen, heard, and understood — all of which contribute to a better overall customer experience.

 And customers aren’t the only ones who benefit: When done well, personalization can reduce customer churn and increase sales.
+According to research from Forrester, leaders in customer experience (CX) “grow revenue faster than CX laggards, drive higher brand preference, and retain more customers, who are more inclined to forgive stumbles made by brands with good CX.”
 According to one estimate, personalization can lead to annual revenue lifts of 10% for banks.
-And, according to Forrester, a one-point improvement in a financial institution’s CX Index score can result in anywhere from a $5 million to $123 million increase in total revenue.
 None of this would be possible, of course, without customer analytics for banking.

-Another key way that banking analytics enhances the customer experience is by streamlining existing processes.
-Your customers are real people with busy lives; in order to earn and maintain their loyalty, you need to demonstrate that you value their time.
+Another way that banking analytics enhances the customer experience is by streamlining existing processes.
+Your customers are real people with busy lives; in order to earn and maintain their loyalty, you need to meet them in whichever channel they’re in and engage with them in a straightforward and seamless manner.
+It’s the best way to show that you value their time.
 For example, let’s say that you have an existing customer who wants to apply for a mortgage.
-Rather than ask them to wait while you track down paperwork — or worse, ask them to locate it themselves — you can save time and effort by storing all relevant data in a single, accessible location, thereby expediting the loan origination process.
+Rather than ask them to wait while you track down paperwork — or worse, ask them to locate it themselves — you can save time and effort by storing all relevant data in a single, accessible location, which can be accessed at any time during any interaction, thereby expediting the loan origination process.